Skip to main content

 How L2s Starve the Guards

-L2s make this problem worse by siphoning transaction fees away from Bitcoin's main network (L1) layer.
-A standard Bitcoin block can accommodate up to 4,000 transactions.
+L2s further reduce miners' earnings by siphoning transaction fees away from Bitcoin's main network (L1 ).
+A standard block on Bitcoin's L1 can accommodate up to 4,000 transactions.
 But, because so much activity has moved to L2s, many L1 blocks now process fewer (roughly 3000) transactions on average per block at a reduced average fee of less than $0.50.
-This generates at most only $1,500 in average fee revenue per block.
+This generates a measly $1,500 in average fee revenue per block.

-By trying to make Bitcoin "cheap" for users, L2s are accidentally starving the miners—the very guards—that keep it safe.
+When L2s make Bitcoin "cheap" for users, they starve the miners—the very guards—that keep Bitcoin safe.

 The Math of "BTCFi" Doesn't Add Up